fedecanesa/telecom-weather/README.md

 ## Description

 Challenge for "Telecom - Flow".
-Enter a location and it will make an API call (openweathermap.org) and display the current weather and the most important stats.
+When entering the application, it identifies the location where you are and shows you the current weather data.
+In addition, you can select from the five available cities or perform a search for a city that you like.

 ## Installation